jambamuk/batch-job-node-vs-spring/Readme.md

 This project is a performance benchmark comparing a multi-threaded Spring Batch application against an asynchronous Node.js script for a large data-processing job.

-The test processes **1 million records** from a PostgreSQL database, which is also containerized.
+The test processes **x million records** from a PostgreSQL database, which is also containerized.

+This is seeded using the `/seed-data.sql` file.

 ## 🚀 Overview

 The goal is to compare the performance of Spring Batch and Node.js under two different scenarios:

-1.  **I/O-Only Test:** How fast can each platform read 1 million records from the database?
+1.  **I/O-Only Test:** How fast can each platform read x million records from the database?
 (No processing)
-2.  **CPU-Bound Test:** How fast can each platform read 1 million records *and* perform a non-trivial, CPU-intensive calculation for each record?
+2.  **CPU-Bound Test:** How fast can each platform read x million records *and* perform a non-trivial, CPU-intensive calculation for each record?

 ## 📋 Requirements